williamlamjy/mTracker/docs/UserGuide.md

 and the following confirmation message will be displayed:

 ```
-Okay, IBM has been marked as acted upon!
+    Nice!
+I have marked this instrument as completed:
+	    [S][X] IBM; 144.61; positive
 ```

-In this example, the first instrument is `IBM` so it has been checked as complete.
+In this example, the first instrument is `IBM` so it has been checked as complete with an 'X'.

 ### Editing an instrument: `edit`
 Edit an existing instrument parameters.